CPSC 100 |

 Mathematical Foundations of Computing |

 An introduction to the principles of logic and discrete mathematics required in the study of computer science.
 Topics covered may include: propositional and predicate logic and their relationship to general proof techniques used in computing and correctness proofs of programs; mathematical induction applied to recursion and recurrence relations; set theory with an emphasis on infinite sets used in computing; counting principles useful in analyzing graphs and trees; relations and functions and their relationship to databases and functional programming languages.
 Computer programs will be used to explore concepts examined in the course.
-(NUM) Prerequisite: C- or better in Computer Science 110, or mathematics skills appropriate for enrolling in a calculus class. |
+(NUM) Prerequisite: C- or better in CPSC 115 or concurrent enrollment. |

 1.00 units, Lecture